Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are very low, while crime is quite low.

-Sixth form: About average.
-Attainment is above average, progress is excellent and destinations at 18 (allowing for attainment) are about average.
+Sixth form: Above average.
+Attainment is above average, progress is above average and destinations at 18 (allowing for attainment) are below average.

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details